 Unearned premium reserves ("UEP") are recognized for premiums that are recorded by the Company that have not been earned as of the statement date.
-The Company had no UEP at December 31, 2021 or 2020.
+The Company had no UEP at December 31, 2023 or 2022.

 The Company is required to make premium rebate payments to customers that are enrolled under certain health insurance policies if specific minimum annual medical loss ratios ("MLR") were not met in the prior year.
-The Company's results for full year 2021 and 2020 include estimates of \$1,223,761 and \$1,089,314, respectively, of minimum MLR rebates, which were included in aggregate health policy reserves in the Statutory Statements of Liabilities and Capital and Surplus.
+The Company had no MLR rebates at December 31, 2023 or 2022.

 For Medicare plans, the Company's annual contract with Centers for Medicare & Medicaid Services ("CMS") provides a risk-sharing arrangement to limit exposure to unexpected expenses.
 The risk-sharing arrangement provides a risk corridor whereby the amount the Company received in premiums from members and CMS based on its annual bid is compared to actual drug costs incurred during the contract year.
-Based on the risk corridor provision and Part D activity-to-date, estimated risk-sharing payables of \$512,282 and \$87,053 were included in aggregate health policy reserves in the Statutory Statements of Liabilities, Capital and Surplus at December 31, 2021 and 2020, respectively.
+Based on the risk corridor provision and Part D activity-to-date, estimated risk-sharing payables of \$1,035,843 and \$1,957,516 were included in aggregate health policy reserves in the Statutory Statements of Liabilities, Capital and Surplus at December 31, 2023 and 2022, respectively.

 The Company reported liabilities associated with contracts subject to redetermination as aggregate health policy reserves in accordance with SSAP No. 54 - Revised - Individual and Group and Accident Health Contracts ("SSAP No. 54").
 Liabilities associated with estimated adjustments to premium payments to the Company's Medicare plans based on the health status of its Medicare members are included as part of the Company's contracts subject to redetermination.
-Amount related to these liabilities is \$273,579 and is included in aggregate health policy reserves at December 31, 2021.
-There was no amount related to these liabilities at December 31, 2020.
+Amounts related to these liabilities are \$10,755,519 and \$930,887 and are included in aggregate health policy reserves at December 31, 2023 and 2022, respectively.